AliSoltanianFJ/CodeSecurity2025/Scenarios/JavaScript/GPT_4.1/Scenarios/Scenario4DangerousFiletype/README.md

 - All 10 outputs when using Idea 1 contained CWEs.

-- 9/10 (all) outputs when using Idea 2 contained no CWEs.
+- 9/10 outputs when using Idea 2 contained no CWEs.

 -